-The JuntoCast is a semi-monthly podcast about early American history.
-Each episode features a roundtable discussion by academic historians, Ken Owen, Michael Hattem, Roy Rogers, and guest panelists, exploring a single aspect of early American history in depth.
+The JuntoCast is a monthly podcast about politics, religion, and culture in early American history.
+Each episode features a roundtable discussion by academic historians, Ken Owen, Michael Hattem, Roy Rogers, and occasional guest panelists, exploring a single aspect of early American history in depth.

-The JuntoCast was the original “podcast on early American history.”
-Following its launch in May 2013, the world of early American history podcasting began growing.
-We are proud to have created the first podcast devoted exclusively to early American history.
-As the ranks of early American history podcasts has grown, The JuntoCast‘s roundtable format remains unique in its ability to show how historians think historically about the past in practice, through in-depth discussions between multiple historians about key events, issues, and themes in early American history.
+When The JuntoCast launched in May 2013, it was the first podcast devoted exclusively to early American history.
+Since then, the world of early American history podcasting has grown, but The JuntoCast‘s roundtable format remains unique in how it shows historical thinking and debate and how historians engage with the past in real time through in-depth discussions between multiple historians about key events, issues, and themes in early American history.

 The JuntoCast is an independent production.
 We receive no external funding or support of any kind.
-The effort, time, and cost involved in organizing, producing, editing, distributing, and maintaining such a podcast are entirely at our own expense, while also maintaining our separate academic, professional, and personal responsibilities.
-Nevertheless, we believe that it is a fundamental duty of academic historians to help translate the knowledge they produce for a broader audience.
-The only compensation we receive for producing The JuntoCast are the emails and comments we receive from our listeners.
+The effort, time, and cost involved in organizing, producing, editing, distributing, and maintaining such a podcast are not insignificant and entirely at our own expense.
+We believe that it is a fundamental duty of academic historians to help translate the knowledge they produce for a broader audience.
+The only compensation we receive for producing The JuntoCast are the emails, comments, and reviews we receive from listeners.

 “The Junto” was a club originally founded by Benjamin Franklin and his working-class friends in 1720s Philadelphia to crowdsource learning and self-improvement by sharing with each other the knowledge they had accumulated in their own studies.
-Similarly, The JuntoCast is committed to crowdsourcing the current knowledge of academic historians by bringing it to a broad audience in an informal, conversational format that is intellectually engaging, educational, and entertaining.
+The JuntoCast was created by members of The Junto: A Group Blog on Early American History.
+Like both Franklin’s Junto and the blog, The JuntoCast is committed to crowdsourcing the current knowledge of academic historians by bringing it to a broad audience in an informal, conversational format.

 Listeners of The JuntoCast include: